Does Conventional Loan Require PMI?

 To qualify for a conventional loan, lenders

-assess your credit score, debt-to-income ratio, and
+assess your credit score, debt-to-income ratio,

-down payment.
+and down payment.
 Minimum credit score thresholds

 usually start at 620.

-Borrowers with scores above 740 often
+Borrowers with scores above 740 often secure

-secure the lowest PMI rates and best
+the lowest PMI rates and best interest

-interest rate offers.
+rate offers.

 Your debt-to-income (DTI) ratio must typically stay below 43%,

-though some programs allow up to 50% with strong compensating
+though some programs allow up to 50% with strong compensating factors.

 Explore your DTI with the